Tag Archives: classic motorcycle racing

 This particular bike is close to the racing form, built to run with a Bosch FF1 magneto (included) and as a result is much leaner looking than its 1928 brother on this site.
 It has no lights or switchbox and is year accurate with its nickling and handlebars – someone wanting to make this even sportier will probably fit the racing style handlebars of the period.

 This has matching crank-cases but has not had its engine and gearbox rebuilt yet.
-It is being sold with the main components for these in seperate crates along with various other parts.
+It was sold with the main components for these in seperate crates along with various other parts.
 As can be seen, this bike has most of the difficult to locate parts already such as front and rear stands, nickled tank plate, mudguards (fenders) and stays.
 It requires very few items to finish it off and most of them, such as the exhaust, are easily purchased.
 Some further restoration work will be required.